 Whatever direction you follow, you’ll need technical expertise and acumen of the highest order and leadership skills to match.
 We’ll help you develop both of these throughout your career.

 As well as excellent technical skills, you’ll need to develop the ability to make decisions about complex engineering problems quickly and carry out risk management while under pressure.

 Lives are at stake, so you will have to be extremely safety-conscious, whatever the situation.
 Above all, you’ll need to be concerned with the welfare, morale, training and development of the team of skilled technicians who’ll look to you for expertise, management and leadership.

-Finally, you’ll return to BRNC for your passing out parade where your family and friends will have the opportunity to witness your joining the Royal Navy as an officer.
+This all culminates in your passing out parade where your family and friends will have the opportunity to witness your joining the Royal Navy as an Officer.

 Your professional training will begin with 12 weeks at sea to learn the engineering principles for your job.
 You will then begin the 12-month systems engineering and management course at the Defence College of Aeronautical Engineering at HMS Sultan in Gosport, Hampshire.

 Here you’ll learn the principles of flight and get to grips with aircraft systems and components, including avionics, engines and weapon systems.
 You’ll practise aircraft maintenance management in a simulated squadron environment, before spending three months doing the real thing at an operational Royal Naval Air Station (RNAS).
 During this time, you’ll gain a detailed understanding of squadron operations and get your Certificate of Competency to be a practising Air Engineer Officer.